 In 1981 the club members laid the purpose built terrain in Botley Recreation Ground, with the floodlights following a year later.
 This terrain served the club very well with its infamous hole catching out a number of visiting opponents.
 Unfortunately, the tarmacing of the adjacent car park caused rainwater to run-off onto the terrain causing flooding and it became suitable only for sailing model boats for long periods in the winter!
 This, coupled with a lack of toilet facilities and anywhere to provide hospitality for visiting teams, led to the club taking the difficult decision to uproot from Botley and move to Burridge.
 The then chairman of the Sports and Social Club, John Bevis, kindly helped us take over an area of land adjacent to the cricket pitch.

 Work began on building the new terrain at Burridge in 1996.
 Since its opening in that year the ‘bus shelter’, paved area and fencing have all been added.
 The terrain was also extended in 2002 to 43m x 15m.
-It has been strung to give 16 pistes, varying in width from 2.5m to 3m, all with scoreboards.
+It was strung to give 16 pistes, varying in width from 2.5m to 3m, all with scoreboards.
 The original floodlights were replaced in 2008 at a cost of £2000 and are probably amongst the best in the region.
 Further improvements were made in March 2010 thanks to an HIWCF grant.
 The sleepers were all replaced, disabled access improved, the ‘bus shelter’ upgraded and a new boules club sign made.

 Additional improvements were started in November 2011 with repairs to the fencing and completed in February 2012 with the addition of two extra floodlights at the car park end.
 This gives better lighting to the extended part of the terrain and also allows the lights to be turned off from the car park making it safer for all.
 In June 2013, 3.5 tons of 3mm to dust limestone were purchased and spread on the top 6 terrains.